omckenn37/EG4_Trebuchet/README.md

   <img src="media/FullAssembly.png" height="275">
 </p>

 The first image displays the assembly without the top circle and displays the pi components floating in the air and you can see the screws going into their slots and can see the battery and power booster screwed in under them.
-The second picture displays the assembly without the bottom circle and shows the screwed in battery and power booster while the pi components are floating and you can see the floating nuts and the screw extruding from its slot.
-Lastly, the final image is the completed you can see the entire assembly we extruded the sides to make an almost wiffel-ball-like shape so that it saves as much materaila as possible and we also added the screw and nut portion without messing the sphere shape.
+The second picture displays the assembly without the bottom circle and shows the screwed-in battery and power booster while the pi components are floating and you can see the floating nuts and the screw extruding from its slot.
+Lastly, the final image is the completed assembly you can see the entire assembly we extruded the sides to make an almost Wiffle-ball-like shape so that it saves as much material as possible and we also added the screw and nut portion without messing with the sphere shape.

-### Lessons Learned
+### Lessons Learned:
+First Off, Spheres are very annoying to work with because for every extrusion you have to make a plane since there is no flat surface that you can select on a sphere.
+This was our first project with onshape so we did learn some new functions that we didn't know.
+I have used a lot of circular patterns and mirrors in this assignment and how to use the in sketch version which does not bring up a menu it creates pop ups similar to a smart dimension.

 ## Code